 From date of amendment to the Dog Act Where pet shops can source dogs: 0 to 2 years Pet shops can source dogs from a dog breeder registered as such on the centralised database.
-2 to 5 years Pet shops selling dogs will be required to source dogs from accredited dog rescues and shelters, but can still also source dogs from registered breeders.
+2 to 5 years Pet shops selling dogs will be required to source dogs from accredited dog rescues and shelters but can still also source dogs from registered breeders.
 5 years onwards Pet shops can only source dogs from accredited dog rescues and shelters.

-14. Please indicate your preference for the following:

-- \Box Option 1 Two year transition of pet shops to adoption centres. - \Box Option 2 Five year transition of pet shops to adoption centres. - \boxtimes Other transition period please specify: Dogs should not be sold in pet shops - either rescue or otherwise.
+- 14. Please indicate your preference for the following: - ☐ Option 1 Two year transition of pet shops to adoption centres. - ☐ Option 2 Five year transition of pet shops to adoption centres. - ☐ Other transition period please specify: Immediate no dogs to be sold from pet shops for any reason.